cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ## Wave 5

-Wave 5 will be deployed in late November, 2020.
-It is available in English, as well as
+Wave 5 was deployed on November 24, 2020.
+Deployment was phased: a fraction of users were invited to take Wave 4, while the majority were invited to Wave 5, so data users can determine if changes in responses are due to survey revisions or to population changes at the same time.
+Wave 5 is available in English, as well as

 * Simplified Chinese
 * English (UK)